Skip to content

 spec:

-cpus: 2
+cpu: 2

 memory: "4Gi"

-pool: "default" # Storage pool name
+storageClass: "default" # maps to libvirt pool name

 virsh net-define /usr/share/libvirt/networks/default.xml